cross-seed/cross-seed.org/docs/reference/tracker-impact.md

 ### Preventing repetition

-Similar search requests ([as defined above](#drawbacks)) are grouped together in a run and share the results if applicable.
+Similar [search requests](#search-requests) are grouped together in a run and share the results if applicable.
 This prevents duplicate queries for searchees that differ only be release group, source, resolution, etc. These results are not cached long term as they can change over time.

-`cross-seed` also caches the snatches ([as defined above](#drawbacks)) it makes.
+`cross-seed` also caches the [snatches](#snatches) it makes.
 This means on subsequent searches, `cross-seed` will never snatch the same torrent twice—the biggest load on a tracker.

 ### Parsing bad titles